πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 Yes.
 Rowan Guardian Classroom is a supplemental curriculum tool, not a mandatory requirement.
 If you prefer that your child not use the platform, speak with their teacher.
 Your child can still participate fully in the garden program β€” they would simply record their observations on paper instead of in the digital science journal.

 We respect your right as a parent to make this decision for your family.
-No student will be disadvantaged for opting out.
+Opting out does not affect your child's participation in the garden program β€” they simply record observations on paper instead.

 Our Promises to Your Family